x1F/sip-framework/docs-snapshot/declarative.md

 #### Connector Orchestration

-Connector orchestration allows to define any number of processing steps that need to be completed within the scope of a [Connector](#connectors).
+Connector orchestration allows to define any number of processing steps that need to be completed within the scope of a connector.
 Typical tasks include:
 * Mapping between various data models (such as from the system specific model to the common domain model)
 * Attaching data from the message header to the model (such as query- or path-parameters)